-Altered sensation: affected nerves can cause nerve-related tingling, feelings.
+Altered sensation.
+An affected nerve can cause a nerve-related tingling feeling.

-Postural pain: Certain postures and activities may increase the discomfort.
+Postural pain.
+Specific postures and activities may increase the discomfort.
 Standing for a long time and climbing stairs are also known to exacerbate pain.

 Additionally, other symptoms can occur with leg pain.
 It depends on the cause and the nerves affected.
 It can also accompany diseases like cancer, diabetes, and nutritional deficiencies.